 This closet will appeal to your inner Carrie Bradshaw.
-Sandra, aka Sawdust Girl, ripped out her old walk-in and created her dream closet over four months.
+Sandra, aka Sawdust Girl, ripped out her old master closet and created her dream closet over four months.

 Sure this closet is huge, but it’s the special features that make it efficient:

 - Convenience: Connects to the bedroom, bathroom, and laundry room.

 - Quality: Oversized, self-closing drawers quietly glide shut.

 - Lighting: Colors render beautifully with daylight CFL bulbs.

 - Add-ons: A built-in ironing board, rolling ladder, and nine-by-six-foot shoe cabinet came later.

 Here’s Sandra building her closet.
 We “heart” her celebratory happy dance at the end.

 Jaime the DIY mama behind the blog That’s My Letter came up with a cheery entryway mud room-style cubbie and bench system for a friend.